Whether you’re a long-time reader or have just found me, thanks for reading.

 Originally I started this blog because people kept asking me about the 30 Day Project and I wanted a place to refer them for reviews and information, but ColorfulBookReviews has expanded beyond that scope.
 I post far more fiction book reviews than I planned!

-Although my main focus is non-fiction works about African Americans, I also have interest in books about other people of color, indigenous peoples, disability, LGB, transgender, and other marginalized groups.
+Although my main focus is reading about African Americans, I also have interest in books about other people of color, indigenous peoples, disability, LGB, transgender, and other marginalized groups.
 I also post about books that deal with adoption, foster care and multi-ethnic families.

 What I Post